An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: : a Quasi-Newton meta-algorithm

+We show that the descent condition~(\ref{suffdescent}) is always satisfied when $\eta_k=0$, thus the finite termination of the line search follows, see Section~\ref{subsec:linesearch} for more details.
 In our experiments, we observed empirically that the stepsize $\eta_k=1$ was almost always selected.
-In practice, we try the values $\eta_k$ in $\{1,1/2,1/4,1/8,0\}$ starting from the largest one and stopping whenever condition~(\ref{suffdescent}) is satisfied, which can be shown to be the case for $\eta_k=0$.
+In practice, we try the values $\eta_k$ in $\{1,1/2,1/4,1/8,0\}$ starting from the largest one and stops whenever condition~(\ref{suffdescent}) is satisfied.

-\paragraph{Example of variable metric: inexact L-BFGS method.} The L-BFGS rule we consider is the standard one and consists in updating incrementally a generating list of vectors $\{ (s_i,y_i)\}_{i =1\ldots j}$, which implicitly defines the L-BFGS matrix.
+\paragraph{Example of variable metric algorithm: inexact L-BFGS method.} The L-BFGS rule we consider is the standard one and consists in updating incrementally a generating list of vectors $\{ (s_i,y_i)\}_{i =1\ldots j}$, which implicitly defines the L-BFGS matrix.
 We use here the two-loop recursion detailed in~\cite[Algorithm 7.4]{nocedalbook} and use skipping steps when the condition $s_i^\top y_i > 0$ is not satisfied, in order to ensure the positive-definiteness of the L-BFGS matrix~$H_k$ (see \cite{friedlander2012hybrid}).